 Let's be honest - most landlords and property managers are focused on making money.
 And who are we to judge?
 The rent collection process is an inseparable part of every property manager's daily routine.
 The more convenient payment system they choose, the smoother the overall process is.
 With numerous property management software systems offering different digital payment options, it's easy to compare and select the best platform for you.

-We've analyzed three online payment methods landlords and property managers might find useful as their primary means of payment processing:
+We've analyzed two online payment methods landlords and property managers might find useful as their primary means of payment processing:

 Stripe has a robust and flexible API, so developers love how easily it can be integrated.
 All documentation is accurately organized, which makes Stripe a great platform for integration with other systems.
 For customers, the main benefit to using Stripe is that it supports multi-currency and doesn't require adding a bank account.
 The only drawback is its convenience fee of 2.9% + 30 cents per each successful transaction.
 But at the same time, there's no setup or monthly fees.
 This means neither you nor your tenant will be surprised by any hidden fees.
 Stripe offers a secure payment gateway, which confirms its status as a go-to platform among other similar online payment systems.
 Plus, there are no charges for refunds or disputes.